Museum Support Center Library

 The Museum Support Center Library serves the research needs of all staff at the Smithsonian's Museum Support Center (MSC) in Suitland, Maryland.
 See below for subject areas covered by the MSC collections.
-Books are arranged in the Library of Congress classification system.
-Serials are arranged alphabetically by title.
+Books and serials are arranged in the Library of Congress classification system.
 Stacks are open to Smithsonian staff and visitors to MSC.
 Specific information on Branch Library holdings may be obtained from the library staff.

 The Museum Support Center is a museum collections management facility designed for the purposes of collections storage, research, and conservation.
 One of the first such facilities in the world of its kind, the MSC was dedicated in May 1983.
 The facility covers 4 ½ acres of land and contains over half a million square feet of space.
 Located in Silver Hill, Maryland, 6 miles southeast from the Smithsonian Museums on the mall, this unique zigzag shaped building incorporates the latest in museum technology.